 There is another provision of the NEC (section 90.4 – “Enforcement”), however, which states:

 This Code may require new products, constructions, or materials that may not yet be available at the time the Code is adopted.
 In such event, the authority having jurisdiction may permit the use of the products, constructions, or materials that comply with the most recent previous edition of this Code adopted by the jurisdiction.

 In this instance, there simply is no equipment yet available, and the only equipment that has been identified would add approximately $2,000 to $2,500 in cost to an average residential system, cost that was not included in the cost-planning for many jobs that have in fact already been installed and are simply in limbo.

-Affordable Solar and the Renewable Energy Industries Association have both come forward in opposition to a retroactive application of this provision until such time as the equipment needed to comply with it are safety-tested and available.
+Affordable Solar and the A renewal energy resource is an energy resource that is regenerative or virtually inexhaustible.
+Typical examples are solar, wind, geothermal,...
+More Industries Association have both come forward in opposition to a retroactive application of this provision until such time as the equipment needed to comply with it are safety-tested and available.
 Please see Affordable Solar’s full letter to CID below, as well as that of the industry association (REIA).